-I painted my house a pretty shade of aqua earlier this year (the paint code is 417152525780 and I had it mixed at Home Depot via Glidden Paint) and really want to make sure each nook and cranny is decorated too!
+I really wanted to make sure each nook and cranny outside is decorated as fun as the interior!
 Creating painted striped concrete flooring on my front porch has been on my to-do list since we painted my craft room concrete floors last summer.
 We live in our forever house so making the outdoors feel like an extension of the home is a must for me.
 I want to have friends come over and grill on the back porch, neighbors to sit on the front porch with me, sip soda and watch the kiddos play.
 I love how my painted porch turned out, it feels more homey with just $100 and couple days of elbow grease.

 We used a water-based concrete degreaser and cleaner.
 After letting it sit for 20 minutes, we scrubbed the concrete down with a stiff brush at full strength and then power washed it.

 We used a fan to dry the concrete completely then taped off the house to protect it.